adoptium/temurin-build/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: 📚 Documentation update
-about: Request for updates to the documentation about building AdoptOpenJDK
+about: Request for updates to the documentation about building Temurin
 labels: 'documentation'
 ---